Skip to main content

 Bio

-Helen J Burgess is a Professor of English.
+Helen J Burgess is Professor of English.
 She received her BA(Hons) and MA(Dist.) in English Language and Literature from Victoria University of Wellington, in New Zealand, and her Ph.D. in English from West Virginia University.
 She has previously taught at Washington State University-Vancouver and UMBC.
 Her research areas include digital rhetorics, electronic literature, critical making and text/textiles.
+She is currently working on a book about silkworms.

 Office Hours